ibm-cloud-docs/Registry/registry_security_enforce.md

 You can change the policy that Container Image Security Enforcement uses to permit images, either at the cluster or Kubernetes namespace level.
 In the policy, you can specify different enforcement rules for different images.
 {: shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
-To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 You must have some policy set.
 Otherwise, deployments to your cluster fail.
-If you do not want any image security policies enforced, [remove Container Image Security Enforcement](#remove).
+If you don't want to enforce any image security policies, [remove Container Image Security Enforcement](#remove).
 {: tip}

 When you apply a deployment, Container Image Security Enforcement checks whether the Kubernetes namespace that you are deploying to has a policy to apply.
 If it does not, Container Image Security Enforcement uses the cluster-wide policy.
 Your deployment is denied if no namespace or cluster-wide policy exists.

-The following table explains the YAML components that you must set in your Kubernetes custom resource definition `.yaml` file.
+The following table explains the `.yaml` components that you must set in your Kubernetes custom resource definition `.yaml` file.

 | Field | Description |
 |-----|-----------|